 If the vine dries up completely during dormancy, move the plant to a cool place and withhold water completely for about two weeks, then return it to the sunny location and resume normal care.

-If you grow tortoise plant outdoors, place it in sandy soil amended with rich, well-rotted compost.
+If you grow a tortoise plant outdoors, place it in sandy soil amended with rich, well-rotted compost.
 Be careful not to overwater.